yeluH/MT/Analysis/work_readme.md

 ## Work_04
 - Load all generated mask .npy files into list and read.
-- Improve the contour function to remove overlapping masks and test.
+- Add a filtering function to remove total-overlapping(subset) masks and test.

+## Work_05
+- Label more masks and summarize the statistics of curbs